Sunshine 60 Observatory Tenbo Park

 • Entry isn’t expensive.

-• It is in the far northwest of the city, so it offers a different perspective of the city.
+• It is in the north of the city, so it offers a different perspective.

 Picture of Rohan Gillett